About Us

 PSL directly engages NOAA’s long-term, strategic goals by conducting purposeful, end-to-end research strengthening and improving NOAA’s abilities to meet evolving national needs.

-PSL’s collaboration across the Earth System Research Laboratories brings together integrated expertise in weather and climate physical observations, modeling, analysis and applications.
-This central focus on physical process research:
+PSL’s collaboration across NOAA Research and the NOAA Boulder laboratories brings together integrated expertise in weather and climate physical observations, modeling, analysis and applications.
+At NOAA Boulder alone, this central focus on physical process research:

-- Supports modeling, and computational and display systems development within the Global Systems Laboratory,
+- Supports modeling, and computational and display systems development within the Global Systems Laboratory (GSL),

-- Helps explain trends and changes in the environment observed by the Global Monitoring Laboratory, and
+- Helps explain trends and changes in the environment observed by the Global Monitoring Laboratory (GML), and

-- Furthers understanding, diagnoses, and prediction of air quality on weather time scales to short-term climate scales and develop an improved understanding for the physical consequences of and interrelationships with current and future chemical states of the atmosphere in collaboration with the Chemical Sciences Laboratory.
+- Furthers understanding, diagnoses, and prediction of air quality on weather time scales to short-term climate scales and develop an improved understanding for the physical consequences of and interrelationships with current and future chemical states of the atmosphere in collaboration with the Chemical Sciences Laboratory (CSL).

-On October 1, 2005, the Climate Diagnostics Center, the Environmental Technology Laboratory, and the Aeronomy Laboratory's Tropical Dynamics & Climate Division merged into the Physical Sciences Division of the Earth System Research Laboratories.
-As part of the transition, the ETL Optical Remote Sensing Divison moved to the ESRL Chemical Sciences Division.
+On October 1, 2005, the Climate Diagnostics Center, the Environmental Technology Laboratory, and the Aeronomy Laboratory's Tropical Dynamics & Climate Division merged into the Physical Sciences Laboratory of the Earth System Research Laboratories.
+As part of the transition, the ETL Optical Remote Sensing Division moved to the ESRL Chemical Sciences Laboratory.
 This merger brought together a combined expertise in:

 - weather and climate dynamics, diagnostic and modeling analyses,